daniellionel01/parrot/README.md

 *Most of the heavy lifting features are provided by / built into sqlc, so I do not aim to take credit for them.*

-✅ Supports SQlite, PostgreSQL and MySQL.<br />
+✅ Supports Sqlite, PostgreSQL and MySQL.<br />
 ✅ Named parameters.<sup>*1</sup> <br />
 ✅ Multiple queries per file.<br />
 ✅ Utility wrappers for popular gleam database libraries ([lpil/sqlight](https://github.com/lpil/sqlight), [lpil/pog](https://github.com/lpil/pog)).<br />